 Just in case you haven’t heard, China’s Belt and Road Initiative is aimed at creating a modern version of their Silk Road from centuries ago.
 They’re investing many billions of yuan on infrastructure such as railways and ports.
 Most of this investment targets countries across Eurasia.

 However, China absolutely needs Kazakhstan’s participation to make the New Silk Road a success.
 That’s because Kazakhstan is the 9th biggest nation in the world in terms of physical size, taking up a massive plot of land in West Asia.

 Without Kazakhstan, goods from China must detour through either inhospitable Siberia or the unstable Middle East on the way to Europe.

 Kazakhstan has plenty of its own industry and resources too.
 They certainly don’t exist just for China to ship goods through.
 Vast oil and uranium deposits have brought wealth to the nation, while other sectors include automobile and electronics manufacturing.

 Low taxes along with an ecosystem which practically tosses around funding is creating a tech boom as well.
-This means there’s plenty of opportunities to start a business in the country.
+This means there are lots of opportunities to start a business in the country.

 You can buy stocks in Kazakhstan with about 130 public companies on their exchange.
 Non-resident foreigners can’t legally own freehold property under their own name in Kazakhstan though.

 Skip the Next Western Recession